Together, We can Recover.

 Day 7, I was released to an escort and driven to another Treatment Center… Mom followed.

-I arrived at my fourth Treatment Center.
+I arrived at my seventh Treatment Center.
 This center was different or maybe I was different?
 This center was a non-twelve step program.
 I dove right in to every therapy available to me.
 I became so aware of myself, my thought process, my errors, and my perception of life.
 I worked with fantastic counselors through hours of tears, anger, and laughter.
 I learned meditation.
 I learned breathing & coping skills.
 I was reminded of spirituality.
 I was poked & prodded.
 I had been given another chance at life, I had begun to realize how grateful I was to be alive.

 I was taught by these counselors to move forward in my life.
 To remain positive & grateful, thus keeping negative influence from your being.
 I was taught to respect my past, to understand how choices effect your life, but to not live in that story, do not live in the past.
 I was taught to apologize through action, I was taught that humility is of the upmost importance.
 This place was different…we saved my life.